joemoose/psiops/docs/equipment.md

  **Helmets**

-- You are not knocked *unconscious* when *injured*.
-See [Zero HP](damage.md#zero-hp).
+- You are not knocked *unconscious* when *wounded*.
+See [Wounded](damage.md#wounded).
 - *Advantage* when defending against attacks that deal *blast* damage.
+See [Blast](combat.md#blast-damage).

  **Riot Shield**

  - You can **destroy** the riot shield to prevent **all** damage you’d otherwise take from a single attack.
  - *Advantage* when defending against attacks that deal *blast* damage.
+See [Blast](combat.md#blast-damage).
  - Reduces certain types of attack damage that would otherwise bypass your ballistic armor, including damage from intense flames.

-!!! note

-For details on blast damage, see [Blast](combat.md#blast-damage).

 #### Trade-offs

-Equipping secondary armor entails tactical trade-offs.
-You typically have a *disadvantage* on your *action rolls* that rely on perception, quick reactions, or stealth.
+Using secondary armor entails tactical trade-offs.
+You may have *disadvantage* on *action rolls* that rely on perception, quick reactions, or stealth.
 Examples include spotting a hidden enemy sniper, acting before your opponents in the first round of combat, or moving without being heard.

 !!! note